thepatrickcox/franklin-ace2000-rom-archive/README.md

     python3 tools/reconstruct.py out.bin roms/raw_reads/"franklin 1984-1985"*.BIN

 See `analysis/METHODOLOGY.md` for the complete procedure, including the device-profile behavior that produces the 32 KB read structure.

+The analysis tools have no external dependencies and run entirely on the Python standard library.
+Clone the repository and run `reconstruct.py` immediately — no `pip install` required.

 ## Status of the binaries